Title: The Magician's Nephew

 About The Magician's Nephew

-Digory lives next to Polly in London, they spend the summer together.
-Polly has found that in the attics of all the row houses their row are connected.
+Digory lives next to Polly in London, and they spend the summer together.
+Polly has found that their row houses are connected in the attics of all the row houses.
 They decided to go exploring but ended up in Digory's Uncle Andrew's forbidden study.

-From there they get thrown into the world of magic, into a parallel world, where they find a witch, they can't seem to shake, which chases them to Narnia.
+From there, they are thrown into the world of magic, into a parallel world, where they find a witch they can't seem to shake, who chases them to Narnia.

 My thoughts on The Magician's Nephew

-This book is intended as a children's book, and it is written in that way, but it also has some very mature, and very dark humor.
-I would suggest this for kids from 10 up not earlier, to be honest.
-The language is still very understandable, even for kids it will be easy to follow.
-I think I like that the most about this, it is so accessible in many ways.
+This book is intended as a children's book, and it is written in that way, but it also has some very mature and dark humor.
+To be honest, I would suggest this for kids from 10 up, not earlier.
+The language is still very understandable; even for kids, it will be easy to follow.
+I think I like that the most about this; it is so accessible in many ways.

-I very much enjoyed this story, it feels like a fairytale, and I think this time around I will continue reading the rest of the series as well.
+I very much enjoyed this story; it feels like a fairy tale, and I think this time around, I will also continue reading the rest of the series.

 Rating The Magician's Nephew

-I had a lovely time with this story, a lot of unanswered questions that I had after seeing the movies got answered here, and this is only the start of the adventures in Narnia, can't wait to read more about this world, as it is fast and rich in it's history, even when this was the very beginning of the history.
+I had a lovely time with this story.
+A lot of unanswered questions that I had after seeing the movies were answered here, and this is only the start of the adventures in Narnia.
+I can't wait to read more about this world, as it is fast and rich in its history, even when this was the very beginning of history.
 It is a very special kind of story, one that will always stick to me.
-Therefore this story gets 4 cats!
+Therefore, this story gets 4 cats!

 The Witchy Rating of The Magician's Nephew

-Since this is my first post on the blog, hi everybody, so glad that you found my little corner on the the internet.
-I am also going to introduce to you my rating system for Witchy books, as next to my normal rating mentioned above, I wanted to rate the truly Witchy books on their witchyness as well.
+Since this is my first post on the blog, hi everybody.
+I am so glad that you found my little corner on the internet.
+I am also going to introduce to you my rating system for Witchy books.
+In addition to my normal rating mentioned above, I wanted to rate the truly Witchy books on their witchiness as well.

-So here we go, in this case, the witch is part of the story, however, it is not the main character of the book.
-We are dealing with the evil kind of witch that wants to destroy or conquer worlds.
+So here we go.
+In this case, the witch is part of the story; however, it is not the main character of the book.
+We are dealing with an evil witch who wants to destroy or conquer worlds.
 The heroes Polly and Digory in this story do everything in their power to prevent the witch from succeeding.
-It is a classic kind of witch-like we see in fairy tales such as Hans and Gretel or Snow White.
+It is a classic kind of witch, like we see in fairy tales such as Hans and Gretel or Snow White.

 I am rating this book on Witchyness of 3 cauldrons it had some interesting spell casting, but the witch was not the main character of the book.